Erigeron Annuus is a herbaceous plant from the Asteraceae or Aster family. Stenactis annua is a synonym for Annuus.

 - Erigeron philadelphicus – Philadelphia Fleabane

-While it’s a relatively simple plant to cultivate each year, it does require a few specific steps to ensure a full bloom.
+While annual fleabane is a simple plant, it needs specific steps to ensure a full bloom.

 Erigeron Annuus Care